 Just as in wine, terroir is important, as it affects the body of the whisky.
 The distillation process can also affect the malt.
 Auchentoshan is the only triple distilled single malt whereas all others are twice distilled.
 The atmosphere in which the barrels are situated plays a huge role in the maturation process.
 In order for the contents of the barrel to be called whisky they have to be aged for a minimum of 3 years and 1 day.
 And if you find a malt in a smoky glass bottle, then you know that sunlight can affect its taste.

 Many Scottish whiskys make use of peat which is farmed by cutting it from the bogs.
 Glengoyne is a totally peat free whisky.
 The peat in a single malt is something we can smell.
 It is the smoky aroma on the nose, and we can taste this on our first sip.
 Also easily recognizable are the malts that have licourice undertones, as we are genetically predisposed to tasting licourice.
 Flavour profiles in whisky will help us pinpoint the region of the distillery.
-If there is licourice then you know the malt is from Speyside.
+If there is licourice on the palate you will know the malt is from Speyside.
 The Islay whiskys tend to be medicinal and smoky and those from the Highlands are full of citrus or spice.

 the faerie cask